New contract for Julian House

 “Every client will be different.
 Some will be cautious about engaging with outreach staff.
 But, we know from experience if you get alongside them and understand their individual issues the prospects for getting them off the streets and reconnected with mainstream society are significantly improved.”

 Based at the new Exeter CVS Hub and with satellite bases in East Devon and Teignbridge, Julian House outreach staff will work closely with local agencies and service providers, including church based projects, identifying individuals on the streets.

-We will also respond promptly to alerts from the public who are encouraged to use the national report a rough sleeper hotline (0300 500 0914).
+We will also respond promptly to alerts from the public and we encourage people to make reports using the Streetlink website.

 Alongside providing support, Julian House has a key role to play in building local partnerships to address anti-social behaviour and nuisance that impacts on the whole community and can create a very negative impression of all rough sleepers.

 John Isserlis was keen to emphasise the role of the public in assisting this very vulnerable group.
 “The outreach team will quite quickly build up a good picture of numbers and popular locations where rough sleepers are located but with the best will in the world they cannot cover every park bench or sea front quiet place.
 This is where the public can provide valuable information – that could literally save a life.”